stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 and orange light, and hidden pneumatic pipes ruffled into kaleidoscopic dances of death the lines of red charnel things hand in hand woven in voluminous black hangings.
-Through these pipes came at will the odours our moods most craved; sometimes the scent of pale funeral lilies, sometimes the narcotic incense of imagined Eastern shrines of the kingly dead, and sometimes&mdash;how I shudder to recall it!&mdash;the frightful, soul-upheaving stenches of the uncovered grave.
+Through these pipes came at will the odours our moods most craved; sometimes the scent of pale funeral lilies, sometimes the narcotic incense of imagined Eastern shrines of the kingly dead, and sometimes--how I shudder to recall it!--the frightful, soul-upheaving stenches of the uncovered grave.

-  Around the walls of this repellent chamber were cases of antique mummies alternating with comely, life-like bodies perfectly stuffed and cured by the taxidermist&rsquo;s art, and with headstones snatched from the oldest churchyards of the world.
+  Around the walls of this repellent chamber were cases of antique mummies alternating with comely, life-like bodies perfectly stuffed and cured by the taxidermist's art, and with headstones snatched from the oldest churchyards of the world.
 Niches here and there contained skulls of all shapes, and heads preserved in various stages of dissolution.
 There one might find the rotting, bald pates of famous noblemen, and the fresh and radiantly golden heads of